retkowsky/visual-search-azureAI/README.md

 ## Visual search with vector embeddings
 **Vector embeddings** are a way of representing content such as text or images as vectors of real numbers in a high-dimensional space.
 These embeddings are often learned from large amounts of textual and visual data using machine learning algorithms like neural networks.
 Each dimension of the vector corresponds to a different feature or attribute of the content, such as its semantic meaning, syntactic role, or context in which it commonly appears.
 By representing content as vectors, we can perform mathematical operations on them to compare their similarity or use them as inputs to machine learning models.

+## Notebooks

+- Introduction to vectors embeddings with Azure Computer Vision 4:
+- Creation of a fashion visual search demo using Azure Computer Vision and Azure Cognitive search:

+## Steps
+- Connect to a blob storage where your catalog images are
+- Use Azure Computer Vision 4 to embed all these images
+- Create an Azure Cognitive search vector store index
+- Upload the embeddings into an Azure Cognitive Search index
+- Do some visual search using a prompt or an image

 ## Business applications
 - Digital asset management: Image retrieval can be used to manage large collections of digital images, such as in museums, archives, or online galleries.
 Users can search for images based on visual features and retrieve the images that match their criteria.
 - Medical image retrieval: Image retrieval can be used in medical imaging to search for images based on their diagnostic features or disease patterns.
 This can help doctors or researchers to identify similar cases or track disease progression.